kreincke/proMusicologica.ltx/README.md

    * copy `extracts/extract.md` to `extract/BIBTEXKEY.md`
    * read and excerpt/extract the secondary literature in the respective file
 3. Do your writing work
-   * edit / update your frame tex file *proMusicologica.tex*
+   * edit / update your frame tex file `source/pmArticle-[de|en].tex` respectively `source/pmBook-[de|en].tex`
    * create your snippets by copying *snippets/inc.snippet.tex* to *snippets/inc.YOURCHOICE.tex* and edit the files
    * integrate the snippets by using the LaTeX command `\input{snippets/inc.YOURCHOICE.tex}`
+   * Open a shell and type `make help` to get the commands you can use to compile your scientific work as PDF file.
-   * Open a shell and type `make proMusicologica.pdf` to create a human readable version of your scientific work.
+   * Type `make YOURCOMMAND` to really get the human readable version of your scientific work.

 If you want to rename the frame, also update the Makefile.

-If you want to see how the writing work can be done and how the result look,  change back into the cloned repository directory, and read `exampeles/humanities-1.0.pdf`.
-If helpful, study the respective sources under `humanities`

 ## Structure